 Mini Pumpkin Doughnuts with Cider-Rum Glaze

 Have you heard me mention that I love fall?
 Oh yeah–that’s right, I’m a broken record.
-These mini-doughnuts encompass ALL the great flavors of fall.
+These mini pumpkin doughnuts encompass ALL the great flavors of fall.
 They are so fantastic.
+I love them with a cup of hot mulled cider or an apple cider cocktail (or mocktail).

 I have been eyeing doughnut pans for ages and I finally gave in and bought one–but the mini version.
 Partly because it would make cute little doughnuts and partly because that is all Kohl’s had.
 And I had a 30% off coupon.
 Gotta get this stuff while the gettin’ is good!